-L-Theanine: The Often-Underestimated Amino Acid for Reducing Stress and Supporting Sleep
+L-Theanine: The Underestimated Amino Acid

 If you’re not familiar with L-theanine, you’re not alone.
 L-theanine is a naturally occurring amino acid concentrated almost exclusively in green tea.
 Despite its long history of use in traditional cultures, most people consume far too little to experience its clinically meaningful effects.
 Functionally, L-theanine works on the brain’s key calming pathways—regulating neurotransmitters, reducing stress signals, and supporting deeper, more restorative sleep.